markjaniczak/Neto-Enhanced-Ecommerce/README.md

 - Measuring Checkout Steps
 - Measuring Purchases

-While this implementation was design for the [Neto Skeletal theme](https://github.com/NetoECommerce/Skeletal) it can be easily configured to work with a number of Neto themes.
+While this implementation was designed for the [Neto Skeletal theme](https://github.com/NetoECommerce/Skeletal) it can be easily configured to work with a number of Neto themes.

 ## Before you Start
 Ensure you already have a Google Analytics and Google Tag Manager account before proceeding with this guide.